matwoess/java-profiler/README.md

 The compiled classes can be found in the `.profiler/classes/` directory.

-Next, the `java` binary will be used to execute the specified class by name (without the `.java` extension) with the specified arguments:
+Next, the `java` binary will be used to execute the specified class by name (without the `.java` extension) with the given arguments:
 ```
 java -cp .profiler/classes Main arg1 arg2 ...
 ```
-Executing the instrumented files, automatically stores the hit-counter values in `.profiler/counts.dat` as soon as the program ends (if at least one counter was inserted).
+Executing the instrumented files, automatically stores the hit-counter values in `.profiler/counts.dat` as soon as the program ends.

 Finally, the metadata and counts will be used to create the report inside `.profiler/report/`.